JHU-Xtractor/Xtractor/docs/images/AWS/API_2.md

 ### Usage

-A `PUT` event utilizing the following API gateway
+A `PUT` event utilizing the following API gateway.
+Please attach a RAW file in the message request, note that the max size for an API call is 10 MB

 `https://7jefwpxjkb.execute-api.us-east-1.amazonaws.com/v2/api_2/file_managment/{bucket}/{file}`